alexwlchan/alexwlchan.net/src/_drafts/bure-valley.md

 </figure>

 Adding to the sense that the Bure Valley Railway is a transport link and not just a museum piece, the Wroxham terminus is right next to the mainline [Hoveton & Wroxham station](https://en.wikipedia.org/wiki/Hoveton_%26_Wroxham_railway_station).
-You can walk between the stations, and full-size trains pass on the other side of the fence.
+You can walk between the stations, and standard gauge trains pass on the other side of the fence.
 Of course, the drivers whistle at each other as they pass.

 This let me get two of my favourite pictures of the day -- trains from both lines in the same shot.